BU-Spark/CS506Spring2021Repository/mapc2/deliverables/deliverable3.md

 3. There numerous outliers; some low income municipalities with high throughput Mpbs, and many high income low throughput Mbbs municipalities.
 4. It appears that there is a fairly dense clustering of municipalities towards the "bottom left" of the chart; interestingly, there doesn't seem to be much of a difference in terms of broadband speeds for municipalities with median incomes less than $120,000 per year.

+We also generated an interactive HTML file of this data, with tooltips for labeling municipalities.

 ##### Ookla Data and Median Household Income

 ![ookla_income](/Users/nathanlauer/Documents/BU/Projects/CS506Spring2021Repository/mapc2/output/ookla_income.png)